Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   destroy      Destroy a Slurm controller orchestrate  Orchestrate a Slurm cluster with shared file system and
                Batch...
-  status       Query status of a Slurm controllers and login nodes
+  start        Starts a previously suspended Slurm cluster status       Query status of a Slurm controllers and login nodes suspend      Suspend a Slurm cluster contoller and/or login nodes
 ```

 The `slurm ssh` sub-command has the following sub-sub-commands: